sdeshmukh99/Generative-AI-Showcase/Showcase_07/README.md

+## Introduction

+This project demonstrates how we use Large Language Models (LLMs) like GPT-4 to automatically generate SQL queries and Python code based on natural language inputs.
+The goal is to make it easy to interact with financial data—specifically stock prices of Nifty 50 companies—without manual coding.

+By typing a simple question in plain English, the model can:

+- Understand what data you're asking for.
+- Generate the correct SQL query to fetch that data from a database.
+- Provide meaningful insights by analyzing the data or creating visualizations using Python.
+- We use LangChain and OpenAI to automate this process, removing the need for manual data querying and analysis.
+The project shows how we can combine the power of LLMs and structured data querying to efficiently analyze financial datasets with minimal effort from the user.

 ## 1. Required Modules
 We start by importing necessary modules and installing required dependencies.
 Since this project is designed to be run in Google Colab or a similar notebook environment, dependencies like OpenAI, LangChain, and SQLite need to be installed.